- Channels are price ranges that a stock or other investment trades within over a period of time.

-For much of 2018, US stocks appear to have been trading in a "channel," a term that chart users believe describes a price range between which the market (or individual stocks and other investments) may be trading.
+Looking at a year-to-date chart of US stocks (included below), the stock market appears to have been trading in a "channel," a term that chart users believe describes a price range between which the market (or individual stocks and other investments) may be trading over the past several months.
+Right now, stocks are near the upper end of this channel, and if they are able to break out to the upside, that would be a strong buy signal, based on this indicator.

-Stocks and other investments can go in 3 directions: up, down, or sideways.
+Obviously, stocks and other investments can go in 3 directions: up, down, or sideways.
 And even when a stock is moving sideways, it is eventually going up or down.
-This is why channel trading can be a useful tool; it can help you determine if an investment whose price is moving sideways might be poised to break up or down—setting up an opportunity to buy or sell.
+This is why channel trading can be a useful tool; it can help you determine if a stock (or any other investment that can be charted) whose price is moving sideways might be poised to break up or down—setting up an opportunity to buy or sell.

 What exactly is a channel?
 It's a price range that a stock or other investment trades within over a period of time.
 Generally speaking, there is no universally accepted time horizon or percent range that defines a channel.
 Instead, a channel can be loosely identified when an investment touches a high and low price several times, but does not move outside this range, over some period of time—typically no shorter than a few weeks or months.